Big Ten fines Michigan, Ohio State $100k each for postgame brawl

 Following Michigan’s 13-10 victory, a Wolverines player attempted to plant a Michigan banner on the Buckeyes logo at midfield in Ohio Stadium, which led to pushing and shoving and eventually punches being thrown by members of both teams.
 Ohio State defensive end Jack Sawyer was seen snatching the flag and throwing it away.

-It took several minutes for stadium security and police to separate the two teams, with pepper spray being deployed to get the situation under control, according to multiple media reports.
+It took several minutes for stadium security and police to separate the two teams, with pepper spray being deployed to get the situation under control.
+According to Ohio State University Police (OSUPD), “multiple officers representing Ohio and Michigan” used the crowd dispersal tool.
 The television broadcast showed players wiping their eyes and coughing in the aftermath of the brawl.

+OSUPD said one of their officers was injured during the melee and required medical attention.

 “Not only did the actions of both teams violate fundamental elements of sportsmanship such as respect and civility, the nature of the incident also jeopardized the safety of participants and bystanders,” the Big Ten added.